Online Reviews & Reputation Management

 With 4+ Negative Reviews

 Once, businesses would live and die based on the strength of their word-of-mouth reputation.
 If your friends and neighbours said a particular business was good, you trusted that recommendation and went there first when you needed that type of product or service.
+Now with online, you need proper reputation management.

 Now, those same dynamics play out online.
 Millions of people weigh in on businesses every day online through Google reviews and other online review sites, and each of their reactions is forever preserved for anyone to see.
 A single misstep can be all it takes for a business to lose hundreds of potential customers.